Most Popular Places to Visit in Bali

 Nusa Lembongan is one of Bali’s highlights as a place to stay during your Bali vacation.
 The island is just a 25-minute boat ride from Sanur, Bali.
 It’s much more peaceful compared to the Main island of Bali and it’s a great escape from all the crowds.
-Together with the near located islands Nusa Ceningan and Nusa Penida the Nusa Islands offers a full vacation outside of the Bali mainland including beautiful beaches, coastal cliffs drop, hiking and snorkeling with Manta Rays.
+Together with the near-located islands Nusa Ceningan and Nusa Penida, the Nusa Islands offer a full vacation outside of the Bali mainland including beautiful beaches, coastal cliffs drop, hiking and snorkeling with Manta Rays.

-Once on the island, it’s easy to get around by scooter, bike or even a golf cart.
+Once on the island, it’s easy to get around by scooter, bike, or golf cart.
 If on a scooter, you can easily drive around the whole island, with stops at the major attractions, in just one day.
 Most of the roads are good though the traffic in the main areas can get pretty hectic.

 Nusa Lembongan is known for beautiful attractions such as Dream Beach, Devil’s Tears and Mushroom Beach.